mchlol/todo/README.md

 Added sass and mini css extract plugin so sass is compiled to css into a file, instead of being injected into the head with style-loader.
 Added a watch condition to my webpack config so I can run the build command once and it stays open, watching for changes.

-### Ideas of functionality
+### Ideas for functionality

+- Display the current date
+- accessibility
 - Tag tasks eg. work, family, community etc.
-- calendar view
 - lists
-- stats
-- set reminders
 - recurring tasks eg. 'every wednesday'
-- product landing page
 - braindump "quick note"
-- habit tracking
 - reschedule prior tasks - tasks from yesterday/earlier should appear in today's task view as 'overdue'
-- warning if too many tasks added for today - say 6 - when there's more than 6 tasks prompt user if they want to choose another category (lest they be overwhelmed)
+- warning if too many tasks added for today - say 6 - when there's more than 6 tasks prompt user if they want to choose another date or category (lest they be overwhelmed)
 - dark mode
-- mobile uses will probably prefer main activity kept to bottom of screen
 - task sorting and searching
-- login for persisting data e.g firebase

 ## Steps